Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data

-Quantitative methods, on the other hand, are often based on the quantification of system performance.
-Due to insufficient access to real-world data \cite{EPRI2020}, quantitative approaches to investigating and modeling the resilience of actual power grids to weather events are still at a nascent stage and not well established.
-Previous studies, such as \cite{Panteli2015modeling, Panteli2017, vugrin2017resilience}, attempt to quantify grid resilience by introducing operational and infrastructure resilience metrics based on a variety of indicators, usually requiring detailed disruption and restoration records at each phase.
-Some other works attempt to tackle this by using a statistical approach without sufficient failure and recovery data.
-Monte Carlo simulation is used in \cite{Baranski2003, Panteli2015modeling, Wang2016} to assess the capability of the grid and quantify the impact of extreme weather.
-Recently, a few studies \cite{dobson2016obtaining, Hines2017, Ji2016} have made significant progress in analyzing specific aspects of power grid resilience or a particular extreme weather event by taking advantage of the limited amount of aggregated power failure data.
-However, a resilience study that systematically explores customer power outage data, quantitatively analyzes different weather effects on power systems, and evaluates power grid resilience across multiple service territories, does not exist.
+On the other hand, quantitative methods are often based on quantifying system performances.
+Due to the very limited and insufficient access to real-world data \citep{EPRI2020}, the quantitative approaches to investigating and modeling the resilience of actual power grids to weather events are still nascent and poorly established.
+Previous studies, such as \cite{Panteli2015modeling, Panteli2017, vugrin2017resilience}, attempt to quantify grid resilience by introducing operational and infrastructure resilience metrics based on different indicators, which usually require detailed disruption and restoration records at each phase.
+Some other works attempt to tackle this issue through a statistical approach without sufficient failure and recovery data.
+The Monte Carlo simulation is used in \cite{Baranski2003, Panteli2015modeling, Wang2016} to assess the capability of the grid and to determine the amount of impact caused by extreme weather.
+Recently, a few previous studies \citep{dobson2016obtaining, Hines2017, Ji2016} have made significant progress in analyzing some specific aspects of power grid resilience or a particular extreme weather event by taking advantage of the limited amount of aggregated power failure data.
+However, a resilience study that systematically explores the customer power outage data, quantitatively analyzes different weather effects on power systems, and evaluates the power grid resilience across multiple service territories has not hitherto existed.